 The Royal Fountains on International Street were built for the park`s opening.
 They cost more than double the budgeted $251,000 to build.
 The fountains are a mere two feet deep and hold 500,000 gallons of water.
 10,000 gallons of water are pumped through its many nozzles each minute!
 The park completely renovated the Royal Fountain before the start of the 2003 season.
 These fountains were upgraded again for the 2019 season.
 The renovation included 112 new nozzles that can send water 50% higher, 176 new LED lights and the addition of 130,000 new pavers on the midways around the fountains.

 In an average year, 100 tons of hamburgers and 300 tons of French fries are consumed by guests.
 Additionally, guests consume about 3,000,000 gallons of soft drinks each year, which is enough to fill the Royal Fountain about six times.

-Paramount`s Kings Island`s parking lot contains approximately 11,000 parking spaces.
+Kings Island`s parking lot contains approximately 11,000 parking spaces.